havelessbemore/dastal/docs/classes/arraylist.md

 ▸ **add**(`index`: *number*, `element`: T): *number*

-Add the element at the specified index
+Add the element at the specified index.

+A negative index can be used to indicate an offset from the end of the list.
+For example, -2 refers to the second to last element of the list.

 #### Parameters: